Axelrod-Python/Axelrod/docs/usage.rst

 Ecological variant
 ^^^^^^^^^^^^^^^^^^

+To further study how this system evolves over time and how robust some of the observations we have made are let us look at how this game can be interpreted in an ecological setting.

 The previous examples seem to indicate that even with a large amount of :code:`Defector`, :code:`TitForTat` wins the tournament.
 However, the Nash equilibria for the basic tournament shows that we have equilibria involving both those two strategies.